-THE SALE OF 40,929,800 RESTRICTED SHARES OF OUR COMMON STOCK, OR 77.8% OF OUR TOTAL OUTSTANDING SHARES, IN THE PUBLIC MARKET IN SEPTEMBER 2000 COULD CAUSE THE MARKET PRICE OF OUR COMMON STOCK TO DECLINE SIGNIFICANTLY, EVEN IF OUR BUSINESS IS DOING WELL.
+THE SALE OF 23,125,000 RESTRICTED SHARES OF OUR COMMON STOCK, OR 40% OF OUR TOTAL OUTSTANDING SHARES, IN THE PUBLIC MARKET IN SEPTEMBER 2000 COULD CAUSE THE MARKET PRICE OF OUR COMMON STOCK TO DECLINE SIGNIFICANTLY, EVEN IF OUR BUSINESS IS DOING WELL.

 Our current shareholders hold 52,642,686 shares, which they will be able to sell in the public market in the near future.
-Holders of an aggregate of approximately 40,929,800 shares have entered into lock-up agreements under which they have agreed that they will not offer, sell or otherwise dispose of any shares until September 2000.
-On February 22,2000, the date this registration statement became effective, approximately 15,000,000 shares became eligible for immediate resale in the public market pursuant to Rule 144(k).
-Beginning May 22,2000, approximately 15,000,000 shares will become eligible for resale in the public market subject to the limitations of Rule 144.
+Holders of an aggregate of approximately 30,999,300 shares have entered into lock-up agreements under which they have agreed that they will not offer, sell or otherwise dispose of any shares until September 2000.
+Upon effectiveness of this registration statement, approximately 15,000,000 shares will be eligible for immediate resale in the public market pursuant to Rule 144(k).
+Beginning 90 days after the date this registration statement is declared effective, approximately 15,000,000 shares will be eligible for resale in the public market subject to the limitations of Rule 144.
 The remaining shares will become eligible for resale in the public market at various later times.
-Public sales of our common stock may include an aggregate of 15,845,625 shares currently issuable upon the exercise of outstanding options and warrants.
+Public sales after the effectiveness of this registration statement may include an aggregate of 15,845,625 shares currently issuable upon the exercise of outstanding options and warrants.
 Sales of a substantial number of shares of our common stock could cause our stock price to decline significantly, even if our business is doing well.
 In addition, the sale of these shares could limit our ability to raise capital through the sale of additional stock.
 We refer you to the information under the heading "--Market Information" beginning on page 46.

-PROVISIONS IN OUR CORPORATE DOCUMENTS AND WYOMING LAW COULD DISCOURAGE OR PREVENT A TAKEOVER, EVEN IF AN ACQUISITION WOULD BE BENEFICIAL TO OUR SHARFHOLDERS.
+PROVISIONS IN OUR CORPORATE DOCUMENTS AND WYOMING LAW COULD DISCOURAGE OR PREVENT A TAKEOVER, EVEN IF AN ACQUISITION WOULD BE BENEFICIAL TO OUR SHAREHOLDERS.